Celiac Disease and Gluten Sensitivity (NCGS) Treatment

-At this writing approximately 95% of the individuals suffering from the gluten caused problems, celiac disease and gluten sensitivity, remain undiagnosed and therefore continue to suffer with the cause of their problems remaining unknown…Gluten intolerance and celiac disease treatment in San Jose aims to change that.
+At this writing approximately 95% of the individuals suffering from the gluten caused problems, celiac disease and gluten sensitivity, remain undiagnosed and therefore continue to suffer with the cause of their problems remaining unknown…We aim to change that at Root Cause Medical.

 The Doctors at Root Cause Medical Clinic are specialists in treating gluten sensitivity (NCGS) and celiac disease and are committed to changing this poor rate of diagnosis.
 If you are wondering if gluten is having a negative affect on your health, call us for a free consultation – (408) 733-0400.
 We would be happy to help!

 Over 300 Diseases And Symptoms Are Caused By Gluten

 Some diseases and symptoms caused by gluten intolerance are:

 Unfortunately the list goes on and on, but above is a small sampling.

 What’s The Difference Between Gluten Sensitivity And Celiac Disease?

 Celiac disease is an autoimmune disease affecting about 1% of the population (although the figure rises with increased age).
 There is a genetic component to celiac disease and while most people with the disease have one or two specific genes, research is finding there may be more genes associated with celiac disease.